 BBC World Service placements

-Applications for the Chevening/BBC World Service Group Professional Placement Programme are currently closed.
+Apply for the Chevening/BBC World Service Group Professional Placement Programme

 Successful applicants will complete a three-and-a-half month placement at the BBC.

 Depending on their skills and interests, successful applicants could be placed in one of a number of areas of World Service Group activity including: World Service news programmes, BBC News online, World Service radio, digital output, BBC Media Action, BBC Monitoring, one of the BBC World Service language services, or Solutions-Focused Journalism.

 - Enrolment on a bespoke one-week course at the BBC College of Journalism.